The Standard Residential Tenancy Terms (SRTT) set out responsibilities to look after the property.

-The Standard Residential Tenancy Terms set out your responsibility to look after the property.
-Clause 63 states that you should take reasonable care of the property, keep it reasonably clean with regards to the condition of the property at the time you started to live there, and the normal every day use of the property.
+Your responsibility – Clause 63 states that you should take reasonable care of the property, keep it reasonably clean with regards to the condition of the property at the time you started to live there, and the normal every day use of the property.
 You are responsible for the normal every day things a tenant would do like changing a light bulb and you must ensure that you don’t negligently or intentionally damage the property.

-However clauses 54 and 55 of the SRTT state that the landlord also has an obligation to provide the property in a reasonable state at the start of your tenancy, as well as maintain the property in a reasonable state of repair throughout the time that you live there.
+The landlord’s responsibility – Clauses 54 and 55 of the SRTT state that the landlord also has an obligation to provide the property in a reasonable state at the start of your tenancy, as well as maintain the property in a reasonable state of repair throughout the time that you live there.

 - Finally, there is no way to determine when or how washers will wear out and you are not responsible to repair damage which has not been negligently or intentionally caused by you.

-However the issue is not clear cut, there have been some cases where Tribunals will say it is the responsibility of the landlord, or the tenant or a combination of the two.
-The outcome in your case will depend on how much effort you want to put into negotiating the issue with your agent/landlord.
+However the issue is not clear cut, there have been some cases from different Tribunals across the country will say it is the responsibility of the landlord, or the tenant or a combination of the two.
+It can come down to an individual Tribunal member’s interpretation of the issue.

-IMPORTANT NOTE:Tenants’ Union ACT publishes this website as a free service to the public.
+Tenants’ Union ACT publishes this website as a free service to the public.
 Please note that the information on this site is only relevant to renters in the ACT.

 This website provides information about the law designed to help users understand their legal rights and obligations.
 However legal information is not the same as legal advice (the application of law to an individual's specific circumstances).
 Although we make all efforts to ensure our information is accurate and useful, we recommend you consult the Tenants Advice Service for advice specific to your circumstances.
 You are also free to consult an independent solicitor for a second opinion.